 You’ll be introduced to basic corporate and personal finance concepts, including the time value of money, financial markets, shares and bonds, financial risk and return, raising money, and the elements of investment.
-You’ll spend around two hours in lectures and have one 1-hour workshop per week for study of this module.
+You’ll spend around two hours in lectures and have one one-hour workshop per week for study of this module.

 Entrepreneurship and Business

 This module provides you with a formal analysis of entrepreneurship in theory and practice leading on to a consideration of creativity and business concept generation.
 The module concludes with the practical application of these theories and concepts in business planning and business concept presentation.
-You’ll have one 2-hour lecture per week.
+You’ll have one two-hour lecture per week.